CNH Tours - Cultural and Natural Heritage Tours Galapagos

 Galapagos offers a diversity of geological formations without boundaries.
 The island of Rábida has lavas rich in iron and after millions of years of exposure to air they have turned it red.
 The rusted volcanic material has eroded to form a beautiful crimson sand beach, lovely for a walk.
 The protected shore provides excellent conditions for wildlife.
 Brown pelicans use the nearby saltbushes as a resting and nesting area.
 Hawks and mocking birds are common visitors of the lowlands.
 Furthermore, you'll find that snorkeling off the beach can be very exciting as sharks, rays and many colorful fish are often visible.

-Enjoy a rooftop buffet breakfast at the hotel.
 You'll have a full day to do what you want - here is a list of options and you'll have the services of a guide to help you out.
 You may want to just mosey around town - poke your head into different shops, check out the activity at the main pier, stop for a coffee or a cold drink, and spend a bit of time sourcing a suitable establishment for lunch.
 Join the group for a farewell to Galapagos dinner in the evening.